Hi there – I’m Samuel Reed, CTO of BitMEX.

 At the time, I thought users would resist this.
 Yes, Bitcoin is better in so many ways than any monetary system that has come before it.
 But it is weaker too.
 Custodianship is an unsolved problem that requires constant vigilance.
 I think our customers know this and appreciate it.
 In our early days, we received a large number of complaints about withdrawal times.
 Today, where we are the largest exchange by volume in the world, we receive barely any.
 People get it – caring for your deposits this way is not easy.
 We do it not because it is convenient, but because it is safe.

-2014 also influenced how we built BitMEX.
-My frontend experience lead me to adopt ReactJS and made BitMEX the first exchange to launch with it, a choice that has paid dividends well into 2018.
+The atmosphere in 2014 influenced how we built BitMEX.
+My frontend experience lead me to adopt ReactJS for the frontend.
+BitMEX was the first exchange to launch with it, a choice that has paid dividends well into 2018.

 Now, it wouldn’t be fair to come this far without addressing the title of this post.
 BitMEX now trades as much as US$6.5 billion per day.
 Our most recent 1-minute record was US$35 million, a number that is higher than the entire month of April 2016.